Ecological integrity of national parks

 Data sources

-The indicator summarizes the condition and trend of ecosystems in National Parks.
+The indicator summarizes the condition and trend of ecosystems in the majority of national parks.
 Parks Canada regularly monitors the condition of ecosystems using a set of representative measures.
 Selected measures in each major park ecosystem are combined and the ecosystem is scored as good, fair or poor.
 Parks Canada monitoring for ecological integrity formally began in 2008 and is ongoing.

 More information

-Ecological integrity is reported for major ecosystems in 42 of Canada's national parks.
-Data are not available for Akami-Uapishkᵁ-KakKasuak-Mealy Mountains National Park Reserve, Nááts'įhch'oh National Park Reserve, Thaidene Nëné National Park Reserve, Qausuittuq National Park, Ukkusiksalik National Park and Rouge National Urban Park.
+Ecological integrity is reported for major ecosystems in 43 of Canada's national parks, national park reserves and a national urban park.
+Data are not available for Akami-Uapishkᵁ-KakKasuak-Mealy Mountains National Park Reserve, Nááts'įhch'oh National Park Reserve, Thaidene Nëné National Park Reserve, Qausuittuq National Park and Ukkusiksalik National Park.
+Data may be unavailable if a site was recently established and has a very new monitoring program, or if the data have not yet been validated with partners.

 Between 1 and 4 ecosystems are assessed in each park.
 Examples of ecosystems include forests, wetlands and glaciers.
 The selected ecosystems form most of the area of a park and are important to its biological functioning.
 For each ecosystem, a scientifically sound set of environmental measures is developed, based on appropriateness, representativeness, monitoring needs and cost-effectiveness.
 Some examples of ecological integrity measures include wildlife population size, estimates of plant productivity, water quality and extent of invasive species.
 Data for these measures are gathered from a variety of sources, including on-the-ground field sampling, satellite imagery, academic and government partners, and Indigenous knowledge.
 Measured values are compared to thresholds, such as whether a wildlife population is near desirable size or whether water quality meets a standard threshold.
 When such thresholds are not available, interim thresholds based on available information of historical variability are used.
 The frequency of monitoring varies from annually to once a decade, depending on the specific measures.